Race reports 2019

 FINAL...

-The battle for the title of "First GT Series Champion" goes into the last round
+The battle for the title of "First GT Series Champion" is entering its final round.

-On the wave of 19.10 to 20.10 the GT family was a guest on the beautiful facility of the EVMC Velp.
-Unfortunately, looking at the weather app (almost no matter which one) was quite frustrating during the week.
-The reality that weekend wasn't much better.
-We just had "weather".
-There was a bit of everything, with the autumn drizzle being the largest part.
+Over the weekend of October 19th and 20th, the GT family were guests at the beautiful EVMC Velp facility.
+Unfortunately, checking the weather app (almost any app) throughout the week had been rather frustrating.
+The reality of the weekend wasn't much better.
+We simply had "weather."
+There was a bit of everything, with autumnal drizzle being the most prevalent.

-The EVMC Velp has a beautiful layout.
-It's worth going here.
+EVMC Velp has a beautiful track.
+It's definitely worth a visit.
 The 70m long Mini Z track is also a highlight.
-Due to the irrelevant weather, the GRIP level was not as high as in the first run.
-The advantage of having the notorious turtle (the curb at the beginning of the straight) was less critical.
-Nevertheless, one or the other driver cuddled with her anyway ;-)
+Due to the unpredictable weather, the grip level wasn't as high as during the first run.
+The advantage of this was that the infamous "turtle" (the curb at the beginning of the straight) was less critical.
+Nevertheless, one or two drivers still managed to cuddle up with it ;-)

-Despite the really poor weather forecast, 19 GTs were at the start with their drivers motivated to the top.
-Jörg Leopold was a newcomer, and he will definitely take part in the series next year.
+Despite the truly dire weather forecast, 19 GT cars lined up at the starting line with their highly motivated drivers.
+New to the field was Jörg Leopold, who will definitely be participating in the series again next year.

 The race:

-The track conditions demanded a lot from the drivers.
-On Saturday afternoon the track was at least so dry that you could test it to find a passable setup.
-The Sunday morning allowed this, at least for the first two heats.
-Since two are included in the rating, that meant for everyone that the first two had to sit and you could not leave the black (the track) within the 8 minutes lead time.
-Because from the third run the fog got so damp and the route felt as if someone had spread soft soap.
-Fast laps were out of the question now.
-Thus, the preliminary ranking was determined as follows ...
+The track conditions were quite demanding for the drivers.
+On Saturday afternoon, the track was at least dry enough to allow for testing and finding a decent setup.
+This was also possible on Sunday morning, at least for the first two heats.
+Since the two results counted towards the final score, this meant that everyone had to nail the first two runs and not leave the black zone (the track) within the 8-minute heat time.
+From the third heat onwards, the fog became so damp that the track felt as if someone had spread soap on it.
+Fast laps were now out of the question.
+The heat standings were therefore as follows...

 Final:

-So now the semi-finals were determined.
+The semi-finals were now set.
 It had stopped raining in the meantime.
-But due to the lack of sun and the moderate temperatures, the track did not dry out.
+But due to the lack of sunshine and the moderate temperatures, the track didn't dry out.

-The semi-finals took place for model racing drivers under the really worst conditions.
+The semi-finals took place in truly awful conditions for the model racers.
 Not really wet, just damp.
-Too wet for the dry tire and too dry for the rain tire.
-Under these conditions, 20 minutes feels like driving a 2 hour race in a row.
-Carefully try every round anew to see if a little more is possible ...
-Then the realization "No" is not possible if you park in the meadow and wait for the helper.
-So after what felt like 2 hours :-) 20 minutes these results were certain ...
+Too wet for dry tires and too dry for rain tires.
+In these conditions, 20 minutes felt like driving a two-hour race straight through.
+Each lap, you cautiously try to push a little harder...
+Then comes the realization that "no" isn't possible when you park in the grass and wait for the helper.
+So, after what felt like two hours :-) 20 minutes, these results were in...

 Here are the results of the semi-finals:

-Now the last finale of the season was on the program
+Now the last final of the season was on the agenda.

-For a final in this weather it was still extremely exciting.
+But for a final in that weather, it was still extremely exciting.

-Now the GT Family is off to a well-deserved winter break.
+The GT family is now heading into a well-deserved winter break.
 New GT cars are being prepared for the 2020 season.
-We will make one or the other change and refine things that we have taken with us from our premiere year.
-The team of the SCS M2 GT Series thanks all participants for being there !!!
-And we look forward to it again in 2020
+We'll be making a few changes and refining things we learned from our debut year.
+The SCS M2 GT Series team thanks all participants for being there!
+And we look forward to seeing you again in 2020.

 The race: